Nissan Micra Review

 Verdict

 Looked at in isolation, the Micra is a great little electric hatchback.
 It has a competitive range, is efficient and the interior quality is excellent.
 But its biggest competitor will be the Renault 5, which is identical in so many ways.
 You could argue that it's identical in too many ways...
-So your choice will either be based on looks, price or brand preference.
+So your choice will likely be based on looks, or brand preference.

 Like the Nissan Micra?
 Try these...